phordan/lazyviewport/README.md

 > **Phordan 1.3.1 fork:** *added Shift-F1 as a hotkey to toggle the addon on/off*
 > When Lazy Viewport is toggled on/off, it will also notify the user and if going from on -> off, switch to the box select tool to reduce confusion.

+_note from **phordan**:_ i just added a toggle. forking someone else's open source thingy to do a thing you need real quick is sometimes an interesting process, huh?
+    Everything else from here is straight from the original lazyviewport 1.3 readme.
+---

 Blender 4.0 updated!

 **What does it do?**